“Please Make Sure That The Submission Is Under The Correct Category"

 I admit I’m not good with forms.
 Hopeless, in fact.
 I dread them.
 But despite trying every avoidance tactic known to me, I still can’t escape their obscure language.
 “Please make sure that the submission is under the correct category before calculating the final subtotal to amortize the associated flow of accrued entitlements.”
 Huh?
 Who writes these things, and what do they actually mean?

 There’s no way of really knowing, of course.
 Just apply your best guess, hold your tongue in the right place, and hope you’re on the right track.
-If not, a rather officious little man might tell you it’s not and make you do it again (if you’re lucky).
-Fortunately, Ruth has a much better head for forms, which is a relief.
-While I cringe, peering over the edge of the table at the latest form to fill out, she grabs it by the scruff of the cover, dives into each box, leaps across to question nine, and then tackles each category with minimal deliberation.
+If not, a rather snotty little man might tell you it’s not and make you do it again (if you’re lucky).